 Just like the above tip, saying no to things allows you to say yes to the things that really matter.
 Don’t let ‘yes’ become your default position.
 Weigh up the merits of every request, email, call and demand.
 Consider their relative important and decide on what matters most, to you.
 Which yes is going to get you the best results.

 We all need to feel good.
 And when things are getting too much it can be comforting to give yourself a little treat.
 Indulge yourself now and then!
 But take it easy of course.
 A little pick me up as a treat can go a long way.

 Those treats can become a problem however if they become a regular habit.
 Another way to help yourself is to do something that will support your health in the long run.
 Find out what works for you: jogging, yoga, swimming, dancing, or kickboxing.
 Whatever gets you moving, and makes your body feel better.
 It can give you the strength and energy you need to tackle a high workload.

 A good healthy moan can go a long way.
 Find a good ear, someone who will listen without trying to rescue you.
 Ideally, not someone in the same boat as you – as otherwise you’ll likely just keep rocking each other.
 And perhaps not your nearest and dearest who will want to help you.
 The best release can be simply to signal to someone you want to download your thoughts and get them off your chest – without advice.

 When these ideas are just not helping, get support.
 Whether that means talking to your manager about the issues putting you under pressure, your HR team about challenges in your work, or an employee champion who can give you a good steer – do it.
 Flag it up and get the help you need.

-We’ll be looking at these ideas, and others like them, in more depth on our next Managing Multiple Priorities programme which is on 24th March.
+We’ll be looking at these ideas, and others like them, in more depth on our next Managing Multiple Priorities programme.
 And if you have any top tips we’d love to hear them.
 Drop me a line at firstname.lastname@example.org and we’ll add them to the list!